imaginaryusername/Reusable_specs/reusable_addresses.md

 2. ***Ephemeral Relay servers***: This type of server can be freely signed up using only public keys as identity, authenticating using signed messages as seen in CashID, and can employ only basic rate controls against clients as seen in Cashshuffle servers and remain largely permissionless.
 Simplistically relays encrypted messages from one pubkey identity to another.
 We can start with one central relay server, and gradually expand to multiple federated servers that share communications - a discovery mechanism should be in place similar to other decentralized applications.
 Does not store information for any significant lengths of time, stateless, and mostly consume only bandwidth.
 See relay_server.md for specifications.

 3. ***Retention servers***: This type of server retains transaction information for offline clients, and can be permissioned while allowing significant innovation and profit models at scale.
 Entrusted with client scankeys, retention servers connect to relay servers for their clients, then retrieve, decrypt and broadcasts transactions for them.
 They are also responsible for retaining txid information for easy retrieval when client reconnects.
+Operators of Retention Servers can be expected to also operate their own Ephemeral Relays federated with other operators.
 An example that takes advantage of Cashaccounts can be found at cashaccounts_retention.md.

 **Sending: Onchain direct sending**